open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 of providing smart autocompletion and contextual documentation based on the API.
 Compilers can automatically detect errors in case of refactoring or evolution of the telemetry schema.
+* **Extensibility**: Adding metadata to the basic signal specification is essential for enabling use cases like data security, privacy enforcement, metadata-driven data transformation, and knowledge graph enrichment.
+This metadata can be added independently of the application or library's development cycle.
+The metadata definition, separate from the signal definition, can be specified by non-development teams.
 * **Performance overheads**: A significant downside of generic telemetry instrumentation is the various overheads it generally introduces due to inherent layers of abstraction.
 For example, the collection of attributes is typically represented as a list of key/value pairs or as hashmaps, resulting in memory overhead.
 A simple struct or a set of well-typed function arguments will be more efficient and less error-prone for representing this list of attributes.
+In the same way, it is possible to use a dictionary encoding for values whose domain is specified in the form of an enumeration in the schema definition.

 Databases and RPC systems (e.g., Protobuf & gRPC) have already addressed some of these issues with a schema-first approach.
 There is nothing to prevent adopting